allisterb/jemalloc.NET/README.md

 ### Steps
 1. Clone the project: `git clone https://github.com/alllisterb/jemalloc.NET`
 2. From a Visual Studion 2017 Developer Command prompt run `build.cmd`.
-The solution should be built without
+3. The solution should build without errors.
+4. Run `jembench` from the solution folder to see the project version and help.